Kota Kinabalu International Airport

-Kota Kinabalu International Airport (KKIA) (IATA: BKI, ICAO: WBKK) is an international airport in Kota Kinabalu, the state capital of Sabah, Malaysia.
-It is located approximately 8 km southwest of the city centre.
-In 2019, over 9 million passengers passed through the airport, making it the second busiest airport in Malaysia after Kuala Lumpur International Airport and the busiest airport in Borneo island.
-A medium-sized airport with good connections to most major aviation hubs across the Asia-Pacific region, the airport serves the city of Kota Kinabalu as well as the entire west coast of Sabah.
+Kota Kinabalu International Airport (KKIA) (IATA: BKI, ICAO: WBKK) is an international airport in Kota Kinabalu, the state capital of Sabah, Malaysia, approximately 8 km southwest of the city centre.
+In 2024, the airport handled over 7.95 million passengers, making it the second busiest airport in Malaysia after Kuala Lumpur International Airport in terms of both passenger and aircraft movements, though the number fell short of its peak in 2019, when it recorded over 9 million passengers.
+It is also the third busiest in Malaysia for cargo.

+As the primary gateway to East Malaysia, KKIA serves as the main hub for MASwings and a secondary hub for Firefly and Malaysia Airlines.
+Additionally, it is the second largest hub for AirAsia Malaysia, after KLIA2.
+The airport is also home to several general aviation companies, including Sabah Air Aviation, Sabah Flying Club, Sazma Aviation and Layang Layang Aerospace, which have established their main bases at KKIA.

 History

+Military airfield and post-war development

 The airport began as a military airfield built by the Imperial Japanese Army during World War II.
-It was then known as Jesselton Airfield (Kota Kinabalu was known as Jesselton at the time).
-Towards the end of the war, it suffered severe bombings by Allied Forces.
-After the war, the Department of Civil Aviation (DCA) of North Borneo (now Sabah) took over the operation and maintenance of the airport.
+It was originally known as Jesselton Airfield, with Kota Kinabalu then being called Jesselton.
+The airfield suffered significant damage from Allied bombings towards the end of the war.
+After the war, the Department of Civil Aviation (DCA) of North Borneo, which later became part of Malaysia's Sabah state, took over the airport's operation and maintenance.

+With the end of the war, Jesselton Airfield was rehabilitated for civilian use.
+The Department of Civil Aviation began overseeing its operations and maintenance.
+This marked the beginning of its transition from a military installation to a public airport, laying the foundation for future commercial air travel in the region.

+Transition to civil aviation

-Regular passenger service commenced in May 1949, with a weekly Malayan Airways flight from Singapore, via Kuching and Labuan; the route was extended to Sandakan in September 1949.
-By 1950, the airport served as a stopover for a biweekly flights between Hong Kong and Labuan, via Manila and Sandakan operated by Cathay Pacific.
-The domestic air service was further developed by Sabah Airways Limited (later known as Borneo Airways) in 1953, connecting the town to Sandakan, Kudat, Ranau, Keningau and Tawau.
+Regular passenger services commenced in May 1949 with a weekly flight operated by Malayan Airways from Singapore, stopping at Kuching and Labuan.
+The route was extended to Sandakan in September 1949.
+By 1950, the airport became a stopover point for biweekly flights between Hong Kong and Labuan, via Manila and Sandakan, operated by Cathay Pacific.

-By 1957, the original grass strip runway was resurfaced with bitumen material and a new terminal was built.
-In 1959, the runway had been extended to 1,593 metres to enable the operation of Malayan Airways' turboprop Viscount aircraft.

-By 1963, the runway was further reinforced and lengthened to 1,921 meters to cater for Malaysian Airways Comet 4 jet operations.
-Commercial flights and passenger arrivals gradually increased and a larger terminal building was needed.
-By 1967, Cathay Pacific Airways operated a twice-weekly Convair 880 jet service between the airport and Hong Kong with an intermediate stop in Manila.

-In 1969, a British consultancy firm was appointed to formulate a Master Plan for a phased and organised development of KKIA over the next few decades.
-The master plan was submitted to the government with recommendations to:
+As domestic air travel grew, Sabah Airways Limited (later known as Borneo Airways) started operations in 1953, connecting Kota Kinabalu to other towns in Sabah, including Sandakan, Kudat, Ranau, Keningau and Tawau.
+This expansion significantly boosted the airport's importance as a regional hub.